jeffwjohn/employee-tracker/README.md

 ### Installation
   Clone or fork the code from the Employee-Tracker repository on GitHub.
 Open the code in a standard code editing application, such as VS Code.
+Be sure to have MySQL, npm inquirer, console.table, easy-table, and chalk installed from the terminal.
 ### Usage
  Open an intregrated terminal and type the command "node index.js."
 Follow the prompts to generate your custom company database!
 ### License